 On the art side of the issue, Williams and Eastman go out in style, blending their respective art styles together and delivering an action-packed finale.
 I’ve spoken before about the beauty of this approach, but it actually feels like universes are bleeding together, and it makes sense that the original version of the Turtles, as well as their co-creator, would be involved in this universe hopping story.
-Williams’ hyper animated style creates grand moments both grand, such as the Turtles tackling the massive form of Krang’s Anti-Monitor Armor.
+Williams’ hyper-animated style creates grand moments both grand, such as the Turtles tackling the massive form of Krang’s Anti-Monitor Armor.

-Cowell’s colors are spectacular; particularly two images which see the Prime Turtles bidding their younger counterparts farewell, and the Bat-Family united.
+Cowell’s colors are spectacular; particularly two images that see the Prime Turtles bidding their younger counterparts farewell, and the Bat-Family united.
 The former has a bright hue, excluding the monochromatic shade of the Prime Turtles; the latter takes place at night, with the moonlight illuminating the heroes.
 It’s a great study in contrasts, and I wouldn’t mind hanging those images up on my wall.